sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

     ![Create](7-create.png)

-    > Note that to work in SAP Build Work Zone, standard edition, you need to create a subscription.
-To integrate with custom developed apps and to connect with other services, you need to create an instance.
+    > Note that to work in SAP Build Work Zone, standard edition, to integrate content from the backend, you need to create a subscription.
+If you also want to integrate custom developed apps or plugins, you need to also create an instance.

 8. You'll get confirmation that your subscription is being created.
 Click **View Subscription**.